 Linoleum is biodegradable, eco-friendly, affordable, and easy to maintain.
 It also comes in a wide variety of colors and textures, making it a favorite among cost-conscious homeowners.

 Linoleum should not be confused with vinyl flooring.
 Vinyl is made from chlorinated petrochemicals and other harmful components.
 Linoleum is made from 100% natural materials like linseed oil, cork dust, wood flour, rosin (a tree resin), limestone and other natural pigments.

 Linoleum floors are water-resistant and anti-microbial.
 They are best suited for family rooms, kitchens and dining halls.

 Polyester Berber carpets are made from recycled plastic.
 Plastic is highly dangerous to the environment when it ends up in landfills.
 It is not biodegradable and is the major cause of pollution of natural resources.

 P.E.T Berber carpets are made from recycled bottle caps and tires.
 Recycling these materials diminishes their need to be manufactured again and also keeps them out of landfills.

 Polyester Berber carpets have excellent stain-resistant properties.
-Quality professional care ensures the long life of these carpets, thus making it a wise buy.
+Quality, professional carpet cleaning in Singapore ensures the long life of these carpets, thus making it a wise buy.

 There are numerous flooring options for the earth-conscious consumer.
 Consult an expert, flip through the interior décor magazines or browse the web to get inspiration and ideas.
 There are plenty of clean, green and aesthetic flooring options in the market to keep you happy.